leonardt/fault/tutorial/README.md

 #### Poke
 With an instance of a `fault.Tester` object, you can now perform actions to verify your circuit.
-The first actions introduced are `poke`, `eval`, and `expect`.
+The first actions introduced are `poke`, `step`, and `expect`.

 The `poke` action is performed by setting an attribute on the `fault.Tester`